tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/配置指南/刷新预热/缓存刷新_intl_en.md

 - Purge URL: this deletes the cache of the corresponding resources on all CDN nodes.
 - Purge directory: if you select **Purge updated resources**, when an end user accesses a resource under the corresponding directory, the `Last-Modify` information of the resource will be pulled from the origin server.
 If it is the same as that of the cached resource, the cached resource will be directly returned; otherwise, the updated resource will be pulled from the origin server and cached again.
 If you select **Purge all resources**, when the user accesses a resource under the corresponding directory, the latest version of the resource will be directly pulled from the origin server and cached again.

-> ?After a purge is successfully executed, the corresponding resource on the node will not have a valid cache.
+>?
+After a purge is successfully executed, the corresponding resource on the node will not have a valid cache.
 When the user initiates an access request again, the node will pull the required resource from the origin server and cache it on the node.
 If you submit a large number of purge tasks, many caches will be cleared, resulting in a surge in origin-pull requests and high pressure on the origin server.

 ## Use Cases